-Sister Anna Maria was then sent to El Salvador, where she worked in a Maryknoll Fathers parish, supervising the religious education program and collaborating with the pastor in the religious formation of adults until 1977.
-While there, she took courses toward a masters degree in the Art of Teaching through long-distance study with Montclair State College, NJ, from 1974-1977.
-While a student, she collaborated with a professor of the college in an experiment which applied the techniques being taught in her area of specialization, Philosophy for Children, which stimulated the formation of values and critical thinking in the parish school in El Salvador.
-Sister Anna Maria also used the innovative approach in Chile, where she directed workshops in Philosophy for Children for teachers in both rural and urban areas, from 1981-1987.
+Sister Anna Maria was then sent to El Salvador where she worked in a Maryknoll Society (Fathers’ & Brothers’) parish, supervising the religious education program and collaborating with the pastor in the religious formation of adults until 1977.
+While there, she took correspondence courses toward a masters degree in the ‘Art of Teaching’ through Montclair State College in NJ, from 1974-1977.
+She collaborated with a professor at the college in an experiment which applied the techniques being taught in her area of specialization, Philosophy (or logical thinking) for Children, which stimulated the formation of values and critical thinking in the parish school in El Salvador.
+Sister Anna Maria also used the innovative approach in Chile, where she directed workshops for teachers in Philosophy for Children in both rural and urban areas, from 1981-1987.

 Another pioneering moment came in 1988 when Sister Anna Maria helped open a new mission in Nepal.
-She worked in a Jesuit seminary training future teachers and teaching English as a second language.
+She served in a Jesuit seminary training future teachers and teaching English as a second language.
 In refugee camps in Damak, she trained Bhutanese secondary teachers.

 Returning to the States in 1999, Sister Anna Maria served among Hispanic residents of West Haven, CT, living with other semi-retired Maryknoll Sisters.
 Her energy, humor and compassion endeared her to many.
 While volunteering in a food bank, she commented, “When I returned to this wonderful country of abundance, I was surprised that some people do not have enough to eat and I wanted to help alleviate their suffering.”